OCTOBER 2020

 Seeing Opportunity in COVID-19 Crisis and Disruption

 In responding to the unique challenges posed to market systems in the Pacific Islands region due to COVID-19, Pacific RISE convened a working group of organizations in the process of designing funds to finance SMEs in the Pacific.
 Criterion was invited to the group to advise, support, and facilitate the process.
 Over months of research and participation in biweekly working group calls, our team constructed a temporal framework for responding to the crisis that includes different needs of SMEs at the response, recovery, and “new normal” stages that incorporate a gender and power lens to “build back better.”
-The efforts of the working group, funded by the Australia Department of Foreign Affairs and Trade (DFAT), are documented on the Pacific RISE website.
+The efforts of the working group, funded by the Australia Department of Foreign Affairs and Trade (DFAT), can be found here.

 Gender and Infrastructure: An Emerging Focus for the Fall